rnbguy/oopsla21artifact/jepsen/README.md

 -----------------------------------------------
 ```

-It briefs about the parameters.
-Then prints a tables with the number of violations and the percentage of violations.
+The outupt briefs about the parameter values used.
+Then it prints a table with the number of violations and the percentage of violations.
-It also prints an average duration per run.
+It also prints an average duration per iteration.
 If an assertion is not present in the table, its count (and also its percentage) is zero.

 ## Runtime
 This particular artifact was run on a Intel-i7 (gen 7) laptop with 16GB RAM.

-The table below lists the average duration per run in seconds.
+The table below lists the expected duration per run in seconds.

 | benchmarks | tpcc |
 |-|:-:|